pybel/pybel/docs/source/technology.rst

 While IDEs like PyCharm provide excellent testing tools, they are not programmatic.
 `Tox <https://bitbucket.org/hpk42/tox>`_ is python package that provides a CLI interface to run automated testing procedures (as well as other build functions, that aren't important to explain here).
-In PyBEL, it is used to run the unit tests in the :code:`tests` folder with the :code:`py.test` harness.
-It also runs :code:`check-manifest`, builds the documentation with :code:`sphinx`, and computes the code coverage of the tests.
+In PyBEL, it is used to run the unit tests in the :code:`tests` folder with the :mod:`pytest` harness.
+It also runs :code:`check-manifest`, builds the documentation with :mod:`sphinx`, and computes the code coverage of the tests.
 The entire procedure is defined in :code:`tox.ini`.
 Tox also allows test to be done on many different versions of Python.